 The fact it improved performance so noticeably, gives you some minor new features and additions, and also makes sure that you have access to a safe and secure multiplayer platform probably makes it a worthwhile purchase for anyone who is really into their flight simulators.
 If you don’t play FSX much anymore or you want something to re-light your fire, this probably won’t be it.

 However, if you are new to the flight simulation world then this will be the best choice out there on the market.
 It gives you every feature you could possibly need, and makes becoming a better pilot much easier than you might have imagined!
 You’ll learn authentic, tips and tricks about being a pilot through this simulator, and have barrels of fun along the way.

-I'd love to hear your comments regarding the Steam Edition of FSX, so please do post them below!
-Also, if you like this article - please do make use of the "Share" buttons below.
+We'd love to hear your comments regarding the Steam Edition of FSX, so please post them below!